pitr-ch/algebrick/README_FULL.md

 ### Serialization

-Algebraic types also play nice with JSON serialization.
-So it is ideal for defining messegas for cross-process comunication.
+Algebraic types also play nice with JSON serialization and deserialization.
+It is ideal for defining messege-based cross-process comunication.

 {include:file:doc/json.out.rb}